 NAT Environments

 Network address translation (NAT) is a method of transmitting and receiving network traffic through a router that involves reassigning the source or destination IP address.
 The most common use for NAT is to allow private networks to communicate with the internet.
-Static NAT performs a 1:1 translation, which does not pose a problem for management center communication with devices, but port address translation (PAT) is more common.
+Static NAT performs a 1:1 translation, which does not pose a problem for Cloud-Delivered Firewall Management Center communication with devices, but port address translation (PAT) is more common.
 PAT lets you use a single public IP address and unique ports to access the public network; these ports are dynamically assigned as needed, so you cannot initiate a connection to a device behind a PAT router.

 NAT ID for Managed Devices Behind PAT